-The 2014 Circus Street scheme includes 486 student flats (increased from 400), 142 private and social housing flats, reduced from 200, with sub-standard space standards.
-This could amount to 900 people resident on the site (if fully occupied).
+The 2014 Circus Street scheme includes 486 student flats (increased from 400, some of them in a 14 storey tower, in an area not designated for tall buildings), 142 private and social housing flats, reduced from 200, with sub-standard space standards.
+This could amount to 900 people (if fully occupied) resident on the site.
 THESE WOULD BECOME THE NEW CIRCUS STREET TWENTY FIRST CENTURY SLUMS.

-The Circus Street site also includes 3,000sq m of ugly brick 14 storey start-up offices.
+The Circus Street site also includes 3,000sq m of start-up offices.
 These should be housed instead in the empty Amex building on Edward Street, thereby allowing better space standards for the student, private and social flats.
 There is no need to build offices on this site.

 What is more the Valley Gardens is not a designated Tall Buildings (anything over 6 storeys) Area.
 The Council are driving a coach and horses through its own Tall Buildings Policy.
 This would set an unfortunate example to other developers on other sites, that the Tall buildings Policy is there to be ignored.
 The Council have admitted that the Valley Gardens is at risk, the Circus Street scheme would further threaten the character of the Valley Gardens.

 The scheme also includes a new 4,500sq m University of Brighton library, a dance studio, 1,200sq m of shops and a public square (a sunless corridor).
 Will the precious well lit north facing studios in the existing Faculty of Art building be adversely affected by this scheme?